 Any new treatments will undoubtedly be costly.
 If you or your loved one’s injury was the result of another party’s negligence, you might be able to recover compensation for damages, including medical treatments.

-Ontario injury victims can contact lawyers at Preszler Law Firm for a free legal consultation.
+Ontario injury victims can contact lawyers at Preszler Injury Lawyers for a free legal consultation.
 Call 1-800-JUSTICE® to begin looking into your legal options for compensation and benefits, or contact us online.